 You may choose to keep the records locally or archive them into offline storage.

-FINRA Requirement: Logs must be maintained in a format permitted under SEC Rule 17a-4(f)
+FINRA Rule 4590 Requirement: Logs must be maintained in a format permitted under SEC Rule 17a-4(f)

-Domain Time II does not directly address the specific provisions of this regulation (such as the use of optical storage for
+Domain Time II does not directly address the specific provisions of this regulation (such as the use of non-erasable storage for

 electronic data records), however it does provide the data in an easily collected and stored manner that can be transferred to your required format.

 This document is provided for informational and planning purposes only.
 The information used in compiling this document was obtained from